SHTFDad may collect a share of sales or other compensation from the links on this page.

 First, you must decide on the general location.
 You may have selected a simple set of DIY underground bunker plans and are comfortable building it openly in your backyard.

-In contrast, financial factors may require you build in your backyard and environmental factors (your nosy neighbor) require you to be very discrete about its construction.
+In contrast, financial factors may require you to build in your backyard and environmental factors (your nosy neighbor) require you to be very discrete about its construction.

 In most cases however you will be looking for property.

 How far from home should you search?
 Is suburbia an option or should you go to the deep dark woods?
 If you use the strictest secrecy or discretion, is it possible to get away with urban development?